 There are some hygiene concerns about the hot ponds on Hawaii.
 It is not unusual that the bacterial count in the hot ponds exceeds the EPA and state guidelines (source).
 This is mostly caused by the combination of poor sanitation in the area and large visitor numbers.

 - Don’t enter the water if you have an open cut or infection.

-- Avoid crowds: stay away in the weekends and visit early in the morning when the ponds have been flushed overnight by tides.
+- Avoid crowds: stay away during the weekends and visit early in the morning when the ponds have been flushed overnight by tides.

 - Take a shower after you get out of the water and rub yourself clean.